ampersandor/spark-docker-compose/README.md

 # Spark with Docker-compose
 This repository provides Dockerfile and docker-compose.yml file that helps you construct a mock spark cluster with standalone manager.
-Not only could you experience the client mode with jupyter-lab environment, furthermore you can submit your spark programming through cluster mode to spark://localhost:7077
+Not only can you experience the client mode with jupyter-lab environment, furthermore you can submit your spark programming through cluster mode to spark://localhost:7077

 ## Features
 Happy test and examine your spark programming!

+## Prerequisite

+* **Docker Engine v24.02**
+* **Docker Compose v2.19.1**
+* **Mac OS** or **Linux**

 ## Installation
 ```bash